 Meryanne & Thaïs: By helping us increase our visibility and participate in our events.
 Having been the backdrop of your fabulous collection was the best tribute to our efforts, our vision and our philosophy.
 We also so much appreciate that you were able to support a fellow of our Philoxenia Retreats.
 Philoxenia in Greek means a space where people arrive as strangers and leave as friends.
 This is the magic of our hotel and this is why it should be used to advance the matters of diversity and inclusion.

-I have immense gratitude for the time we spent in Jnane Tamsna.
+I have immense gratitude for the time we spent in this luxurious hotel in Marrakech, Jnane Tamsna.
 The moments spent engaging with Meryanne, Thaïs, Gary and Edward on beautiful conversations centered on a wide range of topics from inclusive design to sustainable gardening were so inspiring and fulfilling.
 This family definitely left a mark on my heart and I can’t wait to return and enjoy more time with them.
 Meryanne is also an incredible writer and designer and I can still feel connected to her magical mind through her coffee table book linked below.
 I have been carrying it with me everywhere and it’s a reminder that Marrakech is a place I will keep returning to over and over again.
 A never ending love story!